awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-lex-bot-intentclosingsetting.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `Conditional`  <a name="cfn-lex-bot-intentclosingsetting-conditional"></a>
-Property description not available\.
+A list of conditional branches associated with the intent's closing response\.
+These branches are executed when the `nextStep` attribute is set to `EvalutateConditional`\.
 *Required*: No
 *Type*: [ConditionalSpecification](aws-properties-lex-bot-conditionalspecification.md)
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `IsActive`  <a name="cfn-lex-bot-intentclosingsetting-isactive"></a>
 Specifies whether an intent's closing response is used\.
-When this field is false, the closing response isn't sent to the user and no closing input from the user is used\.
-If the IsActive field isn't specified, the default is true\.
+When this field is false, the closing response isn't sent to the user\.
+If the `IsActive` field isn't specified, the default is true\.
 *Required*: No
 *Type*: Boolean
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `NextStep`  <a name="cfn-lex-bot-intentclosingsetting-nextstep"></a>
-Property description not available\.
+Specifies the next step that the bot executes after playing the intent's closing response\.
 *Required*: No
 *Type*: [DialogState](aws-properties-lex-bot-dialogstate.md)
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)